peterihimire/talentplus-test/README.md

 ## Demo

-You can view the live API's of this application by visiting this [link](https://)
+You can view the live website of this application by visiting this [link](https://)